Can you Glue Up Brutal Drop Ceiling Tiles or attach them to a wall?

 The cleanest looking installation is a result of having the seams oriented away from the typical room entry door.
 Start in the far corner and work your way across that wall.
 Lay subsequent passes in the same direction.

-Apply adhesive to either ceiling or tile and attach tile.
+Apply a continuous adhesive bead to either ceiling or tile and attach tile.
 Apply pressure until the tile is firmly attached, carefully aligning it to the chalk lines.
 Apply subsequent tiles with the 1/2” edge overlap.
 A narrow roller is useful for sticking down the overlap seams and leveling any lumps from uneven adhesive application.
+A 2' long straight edge can also be used to make a perfectly flat overlap.
+Some experimentation may be necessary.
 Carefully wipe away any adhesive that oozes out of the overlap seams.
+This is easy while still wet.

 If your ceiling needs places for recessed lighting, plan to have those placed in a position on the tile that is aesthetically pleasing and well supported by the ceiling structure.
 Brutal tiles will not support any weight from light fixtures.
 Pre-cut holes through the tiles to match the light locations.
 With all of our designs, lighting will require some experimentation to maximize the impact of the installation.